vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 TypeError: '<class 'jaxlib.xla_extension.ArrayImpl'>' object does not support item assignment.
 JAX arrays are immutable.
 Instead of ``x[idx] = y``, use ``x = x.at[idx].set(y)`` or another .at[] method: https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.ndarray.at.html
 ```
-Like the error message says, Jax arrays are **immutable**, hence the same issue
+Like the error message says, JAX arrays are **immutable**, hence the same issue
 applies to other inplace ops like `+=`, `*=`, and friends.
 Also like the error
-message says, we can use the `at` property on Jax arrays to perform functionally pure equivalents.
+message says, we can use the `at` property on JAX arrays to perform functionally
+pure equivalents.
+This return new arrays, but setting them equal to the old
+variable is numerically equivalent to the true in-place version.
 ```python
 x1_p999 = x1.at[0].add(999)
 x1, x1_p999